orthodoxnobody/orthodoxnobody/content/posts/2025-10-18-til-all-are-one.md

 Do we stand in church and say the **Symbol of Faith** together?
 Do we stand together and say, **“Forgive me, brothers and sisters,”** and come to the chalice with gratitude to God, and afterward hear:

 > “Behold, this has touched your lips, taken away all your iniquity, and cleansed you from all your sins.”
+(Isaiah 6:7)

 Years later, this priest has baptized me, baptized my son, offered me the joy of serving with him behind the altar, and loved me unconditionally.
 He is a **living example** of what **unity of faith** means.